ethereum/EIPs/SIPS/sip-56.md

 Returns the exchange fee in sUSD.

-Deprecate existing fee view function `FeePool.exchangeFeeIncurred(uint value) public view returns (uint)` and move to `Exchanger.exchangeFeeForTrade` to accept the Synth trading pair as arguments to determine the exchange fee for the trade.
+Deprecate existing fee view function `FeePool.exchangeFeeIncurred(uint value) public view returns (uint)` and move to `Exchanger.getAmountsForExchange` to accept the Synth trading pair as arguments to determine the exchange fee for the trade.

 **Function signature**

-`exchangeFeeForTrade(uint amount, bytes32 source, bytes32 destination) public view returns (uint)`
+`getAmountsForExchange(uint sourceAmount, bytes32 sourceCurrencyKey, bytes32 destinationCurrencyKey) public view returns (uint)`
+Parameters

-- `uint amount`: Amount of the source Synth to exchange
+- `uint sourceAmount`: Amount of the source Synth to exchange
-- `bytes32 source`: Synth exchanging from
+- `bytes32 sourceCurrencyKey`: Synth exchanging from
-- `bytes32 destination`: Synth to exchange into
+- `bytes32 destinationCurrencyKey`: Synth to exchange into Returns
+- `uint amountReceived`: The amount recieved after exchange fees
+- `uint fee`: The fees payable for the exchange
+- `uint exchangeFeeRate`: The exchange rate applied

 ## Rationale